 - Consult your lease.
 Re-read the fine print to clarify what the landlord is responsible for and how you are expected to notify the management of problems.

 - Keep a log that documents the history of the problem.
-After a while, you won’t remember which day you called for the first time or whether it’s the third or fourth time you’ve left a message.
+After a while, you may not remember which day you called for the first time or whether it was the third or fourth time you left a message.

 - Communicate as much as possible in short, polite letters.
 It is best to send certified letters and keep the receipt of delivery.
 Keep copies of all letters you send.